anthonws/MDATP_PoSh_Scripts/README.md

 ## Getting Started

-Download the Powershell Script or Exe File from here and run it: https://github.com/hemaurer/MDATP_PoSh_Scripts/tree/master/ASR%20GUI
+Just use the Powershell Script (for Development or Enhancement) or the EXE File (for just setting ASR Rules).

 ### Prerequisites